 12. Best Asian Restaurants in Rome: Vega Food

 There are more and more vegetarian people all over the world.
 Fortunately, Indian restaurants in Trastevere Rome and any other Roman area, really, often offer a cool selection of vegetarian, and sometimes even vegan food.
-Vega Food is one of those trendy Indian restaurants in Rome where you can eat your soulful and go home satisfied with life.
+Vega Food is one of those trendy Indian restaurants in Rome where you can eat your soul full and go home satisfied with life.

 Vega Food is a very, very informal place.
 That’s definitely not your high end Indian restaurant in Rome city centre, but to be honest, it’s kind of relaxing.
 Why?
 Because a no-fuss Indian restaurant is sometimes all you need to completely recharge.
 Chapathi, naans, and flavorful rice are all present all day, every day.